emer/axon/README.md

 ```

 You can then edit the resulting .tex file to only include the parts you want, etc.

-# Overview of the Axon Algorithm

-Axon is the spiking version of [Leabra](https://github.com/emer/leabra), which uses rate-code neurons instead of spiking.
-Like Leabra, Axon is intended to capture a middle ground between neuroscience, computation, and cognition, providing a computationally effective framework based directly on the biology, to understand how cognitive function emerges from the brain.
-See [Computational Cognitive Neuroscience](https://CompCogNeuro.org) for a full textbook on the principles and many implemented models.

-First we present a brief narrative overview of axon, followed by a detailed list of all the equations and associated parameters.

 ## Functional Advantages of Spikes